-Torrents are incredibly useful platforms to download large files from the Internet in a very short span of time.
-Finding the best torrent client isn’t easy to do when there are so many options.
+Torrents are beneficial platforms to download large files from the Internet in a short time.
+However, finding the best torrent client isn’t easy, with so many options.

-So these are our best torrent clients you should try, and all of them works really well on Linux.
+So these are our best torrent clients you should try, and all of them work well on Linux.
 Please, don’t forget to tell us about your favorite one in the comments section of this article.